Sigmmma/c20/src/content/h1/guides/map-making/level-creation/blender-level-modeling/level-creation-beginner/readme.md

 Any objects that are not a child of the reference frame are excluded from export.
 This helps the designer keep reference models for scale but not have to fumble around with deleting objects before export to prevent issues.
 This can also be used to remove objects from the reference frame to debug which object in particular may be causing an issue.

 Keep in mind that in order for the exporter to write a JMS file successfully there must be a reference frame and at least one valid object in your scene linked to that reference frame.
-Not having any reference frames will return an error labeled...
+Not having any reference frames will return an error labeled:

 `No nodes in scene.
 Add an armature or object mesh named frame.`

-Having a reference frame but no valid geometry will also return
+Having a reference frame but no valid geometry will also return:

 `No objects in scene`